twse/random-stuff/Readable Fonts/Transliteration.md

 Galig (1999), by Akira Kamimura, is a TrueType font based on Times New Roman Regular for Mongolian transcription.
 It relocates some ASCII characters.

-The Hobogirin font is identical to the Kenneth Ray Norman encoding but uses a different designer.
+The Hobogirin font is identical to the Kenneth Ray Norman encoding.

-iitmipa (2004), by IIT Madras, is a transliteration font based on Garamond for use with Indic languages.
-Download the fonts in TTF, BDF, PFB, HQX or TAB from [here](http://www.acharya.gen.in:8080/fonts/iitmfonts.php).
+iitmipa (2004), by IIT Madras, is a transliteration font in TTF, BDF, PFB, HQX or TAB available [here](http://www.acharya.gen.in:8080/fonts/iitmfonts.php) and is based on Garamond for use with Indic languages.

-IndUni (2010), by John D. Smith, is a set of OpenType PostScript transliteration fonts based on Courier, Helvetica, New Century Schoolbook, Palatino or Times.
-The fonts includes TeX character encodings and keyboards for double byte Windows.
-The lack of box and shade characters in IndUni-C makes it unsuitable for text mode programs like Midnight Commander.
-IndUni is released under the GNU GPL 3.0 license.
+IndUni (2010), by John D. Smith, is a set of OpenType PostScript transliteration fonts released under the GPL 2.0 license based on URW fonts.
+The fonts includes TeX character encodings and keyboards.
+The lack of box and shade characters in IndUni-C and IndUni-CMono makes it unsuitable for some text mode programs like Midnight Commander.
 Download the fonts from [here](http://bombay.indology.info/software/fonts/induni/index.html).

-Sebastian Kempgen ([MacCampus](http://www.maccampus.de/)) created many legacy non-Unicode fonts ca. 1998 for transliteration of Chinese, Semitic and Indic languages.
-Some of them were hosted at FontShop but were no longer sold.

 Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.

-Mithra (2000), is a version of Times New Roman modified for transliteration of Avestan and Pahlavi (the diacritics are in lowercase only).
+Mithra (2000), is a modified version of Times New Roman for transliteration of Avestan and Pahlavi (the diacritics are in lowercase only).

 Pinyin OK is a TrueType font based on Code2000 for Chinese (Pinyin) transliteration.